Chrishaneus/cs-145-project-Chrishaneus/README.md

 * -i denotes the unique ID; this ID is assigned per student, given at the same time as the port assigned to the student (default value: your id e.g. CS143145)

 Note that if these fields are stated in the command line, it would be set to the default value.
 Also, if ever you entered the flag without any values it would set it to an empty string.
 If also for whatever reason, there are two flag instances in one command it would get the value for only the first flag.

+> Note: the default values are set in the `Parser.py` module.

 __For local testing you may do the following:__
 1. open two terminal instances (tmux, vscode terminals, etc.) and go the project's directory.